box/developer.box.com/guides/tooling/postman/quick-start/load-postman-collection.md

 <Next>

-I have imported the collection
+I have forked the collection

 </Next>